-Use different means of technology to help keep you up to date, save you time, input important deadlines and meetings, and simplify your communication.
 One of the key factors is also to 'protect your time' and make sure you spend your time on 'money making activity'.
-So often we waste time in business and get caught up in the small details that give us little in return.
+Often we waste time in business and get caught up in the small details that give us little in return.
 We think we need to do it all and focus on the day to day needs of running the business, instead of the business development that will help grow the company.
 Another way to leverage time, instead of just managing time, is to 'outsource' activity in the business.
 Consider what you are good at, and enjoy doing, as opposed to what you don't like doing, avoid or procrastinate about.

 Objectively identify what activity such as administration or accounts you could 'outsource' to contractors or staff to do.
 There are a great number of people who offer their services as 'contractors' or are virtual assistants, and are efficient and successful at what they do.
 And because they are experts in their field, they can do the job in half the time - saving you time, money and frustration.
 Also from a profit point of view - this means you can spend the time on building relationships with key prospective clients, follow up on the past clients 'you meant to get in touch with' and generate further business.